 EXW 100 Introduction to Health and Wellness.
-(3)
+(3) fall, spring, summer

 Current concepts in health, exercise, and wellness.
 Emphasis placed on personal health, theories, attitudes, beliefs, and behaviors.
 Crosslisted as EPE 100/HES 100.
 Credit is allowed only for EPE 100 or EXW 100 or HES 100.
 General Studies: SB

 EXW 105 Physical Activity Instruction: Beginning.
-(1)
+(1) fall and spring

 Beginning instruction in a variety of physical activities such as aerobics, aquatics, racquet sports, physical conditioning, and golf.
-"Y" grade only.
+"Y' grade only.
 May be repeated for credit.
 3 hours per week.
 Activity.
 Fee.
 See EXW Notes 1, 2.